FrancescaSrc/BlockchainND/project_1/README.md

 # Private Blockchain Application

-You are starting your journey as a Blockchain Developer, this project allows you to demonstrate that you are familiarized with the fundamentals concepts of a Blockchain platform.
-Concepts like:
-    - Block
-    - Blockchain
-    - Wallet
-    - Blockchain Identity
-    - Proof of Existance

-Are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
-Implement too.

-In this project you will have a boilerplate code with a REST Api already setup to expose some of the functionalities you will implement in your private blockchain.
+In this project I have implemented a private blockchain with a given boilerplate code with a REST Api already setup.

-## What problem will you solve implementing this private Blockchain application?
+## Case: Star Notary Private Blockchain application

 Your employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
 He is an astronomy fans and he spend most of his free time on searching stars in the sky, that's why he would like to create a test application that will allows him to register stars, and also some others of his friends can register stars too but making sure the application know who owned each star.

-### What is the process describe by the employer to be implemented in the application?
+### Implementation requirements of the application

 1. The application will create a Genesis Block when we run the application.
 2. The user will request the application to send a message to be signed using a Wallet and in this way verify the ownership over the wallet address.
 The message format will be: `<WALLET_ADRESS>:${new Date().getTime().toString().slice(0,-3)}:starRegistry`;